nhwivo/nhwivo.github.io/docs/my-art/my-art.md

 permalink: /docs/my-art
 ---
 <h1>My Artworks</h1>
-Welcome to the best page on my entire website.
+Welcome to my art page!
 Here, I showcase some of the arts and crafts that I have made, along with brief descriptions of what I did for each project.

-Below are some of the things that I have made.
+Below are some of the things that I have worked on.
 Just click to jump to the desired section:

 | Arts                   | Crafts                                 |